stolostron/rhacm-docs/README.md

 # Red Hat Advanced Cluster Management for Kubernetes documentation

 The documentation for Red Hat Advanced Cluster Management for Kubernetes is provided in this repository in markdown (MD) format.
-Markdown is a lightweight markup language with plain text formatting syntax.
-If you've created an Issue in GitHub, you've used MD.
-MD is flexible and easy to use for basic tasks, but it’s not the best for complicated topics.
-Simplify your topic hierarchy wherever possible.
-To learn more about MD and its syntax, see [Getting started with writing and formatting on GitHub](https://help.github.com/articles/markdown-basics/).

 **Note:** This documentation is still a work in progress.
 Frequent changes and improvements are expected.

 ## Structure of the documentation

-The [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file is the table of contents of all of the product documentation.
-Use it as your guide through the documentation.
+Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
 The `summary.md` file provides direct linking within the repository to the corresponding files.

 ## Submitting feedback and change requests to the documentation